DryunNnyA/CourseWork-SUBD/README.md

 # CourseWork-SUBD
-СourseWork on the subject database management system on the topic "Training courses"
+СourseWork on the subject database management system on the topic "Educational courses"